Hoge Finance Price Reaches $0.0001 (HOGE)

-Hoge Finance (CURRENCY:HOGE) traded 7.6% lower against the U.S. dollar during the 1-day period ending at 14:00 PM E.T. on March 10th.
+Hoge Finance (HOGE) traded 4.3% lower against the U.S. dollar during the 1-day period ending at 23:00 PM E.T. on March 15th.
 One Hoge Finance coin can currently be purchased for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Hoge Finance has a market cap of $26.46 million and $124,836.00 worth of Hoge Finance was traded on exchanges in the last day.
-Over the last week, Hoge Finance has traded 13.7% lower against the U.S. dollar.
+Hoge Finance has a market cap of $23.88 million and $81,864.00 worth of Hoge Finance was traded on exchanges in the last day.
+Over the last week, Hoge Finance has traded 0.4% lower against the U.S. dollar.

 Here’s how related cryptocurrencies have performed over the last day: